Pre-College Music image

-Improve as a musician in a world-class conservatory while experiencing the life of a college student, studying and living in a university setting.
+Improve as a musician in a world-class conservatory environment while experiencing the life of a college student, studying and living in a university setting.

-Pre-College Music mirrors the first weeks of Carnegie Mellon’s first-year undergraduate School of Music curriculum.
-It consists of private studio lessons, major performing ensembles, and music support courses.
-Additionally, students are encouraged to take advantage of the many minor studios and electives offered every summer.
-Acceptance into each course is contingent on demonstrated performance level either by an audition recording or on a submitted portfolio.
+Admission to each course is based on a demonstrated performance level, which can be shown through an audition recording or a submitted portfolio.
 Regardless of a student’s skill level, there is a place for them to learn and grow in this program.

 Program Options